The explorer climbs a dune. And at the bottom sees a hole.

 Swing batter, batter, batter! says the tree.

-Dark shadows settle over all the trees.
-The sun is setting.
+Dark shadows settle all over the island.
 The ocean touches the beach and folds away from the sand.
 Little birds swell fat in small holes in branches.

 The tree covers its eyes.
 Do you think I will make a terrible crash?
 Do you think I will destroy much of the forest?
-Any houses?
 You’re not abandoning me are you?

 The explorer climbs down to the leaves on the ground.
-He steadies his feet and holds the axe against the bark.
+He steadies his feet and holds the axe against the bark at the base of the tree.
 On the count of three, he says.

 The tree and the explorer count: